kparocki/kparocki/README.md

 Did you know that you can compile a 3D globe in this software?
 Now you know.

 ### Are you learning something?
 I learn something all the time.
 A couple of days ago I learnt that the Republic of Karelia belonged to Finland up until the Winter War (1940).
-It's almost the size of Finland we know today!
+It was almost the size of Finland we know today!

 Oh, yes, IT-wise?